 Cause: High RAM/CPU usage or unoptimized settings.

-or swap (see Performance Optimization).
+Fix: Check htop for resource hogs and disable them.
+Enable zram or swap (see Performance Optimization).
 Switch to lighter apps (e.g., Midori).
-On a 2011 HP with MX Linux, swapping Firefox for Falkon and enabling zram
+On a 2011 HP with MX Linux, swapping Firefox for Falkon and enabling zram cut lag.

-Example: A 2014 ASUS on Zorin OS Lite was sluggish until I disabled XFCE animations and installed tlp
+Example: A 2014 ASUS on Zorin OS Lite was sluggish until I disabled XFCE animations and installed tlp.

 5. Boot Failure